Look through these now and then use them to test yourself after doing the assignment:

 switch statement, which comes in handy when you have multiple conditions.

 To give you a good bit of practice, we have created an online classroom on repl.it.
 In general, we believe that it’s best to practice programming on your own computer rather than in an online environment, but we’ll get to that soon enough.

 - The classroom and lessons can be found here.
 Sign up or login to repl.it to see the lessons, and be sure to do the lessons in order.
+In order to do the lessons, first click on “Take and Learn”, and then go to Student and click on the Classroom.
 You can submit your answers to check them, and a couple of the lessons include ‘model solutions’.

 This section contains helpful links to other content.
 It isn’t required, so consider it supplemental for if you need to dive deeper into something.